-The attached Request for Subpoena means that (insert name of party requesting subpoena) has asked the court to issue a subpoena to your doctor or other health care providers (names of health care providers inserted here) requiring them to produce your medical records.
+The attached document means that (insert name of party requesting or causing issuance of the subpoena) has either asked the court to issue a subpoena or a subpoena has been issued by the other party's attorney to your doctor or other health care providers (names of health care providers inserted here) requiring them to produce your medical records.
 Your doctor or other health care provider is required to respond by providing a copy of your medical records.
 If you believe your records should not be disclosed and object to their disclosure, you have the right to file a motion with the clerk of the court to quash the subpoena.
 You may contact the clerk's office to determine the requirements that must be satisfied when filing a motion to quash and you may elect to contact an attorney to represent your interest.
 If you elect to file a motion to quash, it must be filed as soon as possible before the provider sends out the records in response to the subpoena.
 If you elect to file a motion to quash, you must notify your doctor or other health care provider(s) that you are filing the motion so that the provider knows to send the records to the clerk of court in a sealed envelope or package for safekeeping while your motion is decided.

-2. Any party filing a request for a subpoena duces tecum for a patient's medical records shall include a Notice to Providers in the same part of the request where the provider is directed where and when to return the records.
+2. Any party filing a request for a subpoend duces tecum or causing such a subpoend to be issued for a patient's medical records shall include a Notice to Providers in the same part of the request where the provider is directed where and when to return the records.
 Such notice shall be in boldface capital letters and shall include the following language: